 Never give up on yourself or your dreams.
 You are far too important for that.
 Thank you for being YOU.

 - I mostly paint in acrylics and mixed media, but I also have ideas about sculptures, installations, and conceptual art.

 - In the last few years, I finally got my recurring burnouts explained when discovering I am an autist with ADHD.
 It has helped me understand myself and take better care of myself.
 I also felt that this revelation brought out an extra layer of energy in my painting!

 - I am the proud owner of a silver medal from the Sweet Adelines Intl Barbershop World Championships in Atlanta, USA, in 1999, together with my 130 sisters in the magnificent Sun Light Chorus.

 - I live in the small town of Vaxholm in the beautiful archipelago of Stockholm, Sweden, consisting of more than 30 000 islands, in a more than 130 years old house, with my beloved husband and, up until recently, our two beautiful sons, now already on their way to leave the nest.

-- Here, I spend my time playing around in my studio, going by the name of ”Eremitaget” (the hermitage) – and preparing for the opening of my very own gallery!
+- Here, I spend my time playing around in my studio, going by the name of ”Eremitaget” (the hermitage), next door to my gallery, Galleri Gårdheim ART.
+Book your appointment by email!

 - Finally, I am a very proud member of Svenska Konstnärsförbundet (the Swedish Artists Association).